 In a run through of other things – the Nuvi has Bluetooth handsfree calling, is light as well as small (190g and 4.9”W x 2.9”H x 0.9” D), Garmin Lock – a way to lock the GPS to make it useless without a password, and preloaded maps of North America (or Europe).
 You can add other maps in if you want.
 The text to speech engine is a good one, and makes navigating easy when the voice calls out the name of the upcoming street.

 Review Summary Garmin Nuvi 660

-The Garmin Nuvi 660 is a great GPS unit, again, the best I have used.
+From GPSLodge review, the Garmin Nuvi 660 is a great GPS unit, again, the best I have used.
 The combination of its slim profile, and small form factor, with its great functionality and traffic alerts built in, you can’t go wrong.
 You’ll pay to get this performance, but if you can afford it, you can’t go wrong.
 The Garmin Nuvi 660 is an excellent choice for a complete navigation package; put it at the top of your wish-list this year, you won’t regret it.
 Now a bit on pricing and should you go for the Nuvi 660 or what: If you are at all interested in traffic feeds, buy the Nuvi 660.
 If you buy the Garmin Nuvi 350 at about $600, then add the optional traffic receiver at another $160, you are right around the current Nuvi 660 price of $750!
 It's like buying the traffic capabilities and getting the widescreen and the Bluetooth capabilities for free!